pbv/codex/doc/USER-GUIDE.md

 `randSeed`

-:     Integer seed value for pseudo-random test cases generation;
+:     Integer seed value for pseudo-random test data generation;
-use to ensure the reproducibility of QuickCheck test cases.
+use if you want to ensure reproducibility of QuickCheck tests.

 # Assement and Feedback

 Codex assesses submissions by testing them against test cases (either provided by the author or randomly-generated).
-The result of testing is a *classification label*, a *timing label* and a *detailed text message*.
+The result is a *classification label*, a *timing label* and a (possibly empty) *detail text report*.
 Classification labels are similar to the ones used for [ICPC programming contests](https://icpc.baylor.edu/worldfinals/rules) (e.g. *Accepted*, *WrongAnswer*, etc.).

-When submission are rejected because of a wrong answer, the text message is a human-readable description of a failed test case; this can be used by the student as a starting point for aiding debugging.
+When submission are rejected due to wrong answers, the text report includes a human-readable description of a failed test case; this is intended for the student to use as a starting point for understanding the problem and debugging.

 Note that Codex will *always* evaluate submissions (and report feedback if enabled) regardless of the timing interval specified an exercise; however:

-* the system will not show any feedback for early submissions until the start of submission interval;
+* it will hide feedback for early submissions until the start of submission interval;
-* late submissions will simply be marked as *Overdue*; it is up to the administrator to decide how value these submissions.
+* late submissions will be marked as *Overdue*; it is up to the administrator to decide how value these submissions.